mrhdias/secutio/README.md

 </body>
 </html>
 ```
-Create a file with the tasks in the directory where the HTML file is located.
+Now, create a file with the tasks at the specified path mentioned in the HTML file.

 tasks.json
 ```json